 - 2 spring onions

-- Slice the ribeye steak at an angle into paper-thin slices.
-In a bowl, marinate the ribeye steak with the oyster sauce, sesame oil, salt, and pepper.
+- Slice the beef at an angle into paper-thin slices.
+In a bowl, marinate the beef with oyster sauce, sesame oil, salt, and pepper.

 - Remove the broccoli steam and discard it.
 Wash and chop broccoli into bite-sized pieces.

 - Peel and slice onion long ways.
 Peel and chop ginger and garlic into very small pieces.

 - Wash and slice the spring onion into 1" (2.5 cm) pieces.